scaleoutsystems/fedn/docs/apiclient.rst

 .. image:: img/generate_admin_token.png

-To initalize the connection to the FEDn REST API:
+To initalize the connection to the Scaleout Edge REST API:

 .. code-block:: python

-   >>> from fedn import APIClient
+   >>> from scaleout import APIClient
    >>> client = APIClient(host="<controller-host>", token="<access-token>", secure=True, verify=True)

 Alternatively, the access token can be sourced from an environment variable.

 .. code-block:: bash

-   $ export FEDN_AUTH_TOKEN=<access-token>
+   $ export SCALEOUT_AUTH_TOKEN=<access-token>

 Then passing a token as an argument is not required.

 .. code-block:: python

-   >>> from fedn import APIClient
+   >>> from scaleout import APIClient
    >>> client = APIClient(host="<controller-host>", secure=True, verify=True)

 We are now ready to work with the API.

 We here assume that you have worked through steps 1-2 in the quisktart tutorial, i.e. that you have created the compute package and seed model on your local machine.
-In the next step, we will use the API to upload these objects to the Studio project (corresponding to step 3 in the quickstart tutorial).
+In the next step, we will use the API to upload these objects to the Scaleout Edge project (corresponding to step 3 in the quickstart tutorial).

 **Set the active compute package and seed model**

-To set the active compute package in the FEDn Studio Project:
+To set the active compute package in the Scaleout Edge Project:

 .. code:: python